 Use of locker rooms by transgender or gender-expansive students will be assessed on a case-by-case basis, with the goal of maximizing transgender or gender-expansive student social integration, providing an equal opportunity to participate in physical education classes and athletic opportunities and ensuring the student's safety.
 The district will take an approach that conforms with OSPI 's guidelines.
-In most cases, the district should provide the student access to the locker room that corresponds to the gender identity they assert at school.
+In most cases, the district shouldPer WAC 162.32.060 and RCW 28A.642.080, in most cases the district will provide the student access to the locker room that corresponds to the gender identity they assert at school.
 Reasonable alternatives to locker room conditions for any student who wants additional privacy include, but are not limited to: